 Can I find my 401(k) accounts for free?

 Fortunately, finding your old 401(k) accounts should be free in the majority of cases.
-Many 401(k) plans can be found by contacting your previous employer’s HR department — they can provide options of how to proceed from there.
+Many 401(k) plans can be found by contacting your previous employer’s HR department or 401(k) plan administrator (if you know who it is).
+They can provide options for how to proceed from there.

-If, on the other hand, you aren’t sure where the plan is — or even if you have a 401(k) plan — you might try running a search using our free 401(k) Finder, or investigating any of the public databases.
+If, on the other hand, you aren’t sure where the old plan is — or if you even have a 401(k) plan — you might try running a search using our free 401(k) Finder or investigating any of the public databases.

 What if I have 401(k) accounts with multiple employers?

 This may sound like it’s a problem, but it’s actually quite normal — and a good thing!
-This means you’ve taken active steps at multiple places of employment to save for your retirement.
+This means you’ve taken active steps at multiple places of employment to put away retirement funds.

-You have the option of consolidating the accounts into one, rolling them over into a single or multiple IRAs, cashing one or more of them out, or simply letting them sit as they are.
+You have the option of consolidating the accounts into one, rolling them over into a single or multiple IRAs (traditional and/or Roth IRAs), cashing one or more of them out, or simply letting them sit as they are.

 There’s no real issue with having multiple accounts at multiple different institutions, but it does tend to be administratively easier if you have fewer accounts.
 Less paperwork usually means less headache for everyone involved.